reahl/reahl/reahl-doc/doc/tutorial/buildingblocks.rst

    Methods starting with `define_` are convenience methods that take a number of arguments and create a factory for something for you.
-These will do something with the factory created (like adding a :class:`~reahl.web.fw.ViewFactory` to the :class:`~reahl.web.fw.Region`), and then return the factory in case you need it further.
+These will do something with the factory created (like adding a :class:`~reahl.web.fw.ViewFactory` to the :class:`~reahl.web.fw.UserInterface`), and then return the factory in case you need it further.

 Note that the specific :class:`~reahl.web.ui.TwoColumnPage` going to be used as main window is not instantiated there.
-The :class:`~reahl.web.fw.Region` just keeps track of which class to instantiate for obtaining a main window -- for when it needs a main window.
+The :class:`~reahl.web.fw.UserInterface` just keeps track of which class to instantiate for obtaining a main window -- for when it needs a main window.